ClickHouse Configuration

 | Altinity Operator | Manages the ClickHouseInstallation lifecycle |

-| ClickHouseInstallation | Resource defining shards, replicas, storage, and cluster configuration |
+| ClickHouseInstallation | Resource that defines shards, replicas, storage and cluster configuration |

-| ClickHouse pods | Data pods created from the CHI |
+| ClickHouse Pods | Data pods created from CHI |

-| Services | Endpoints to access ClickHouse |
+| Services | ClickHouse access endpoints |

 | PVCs | Persistent volumes for data |